neelmewada/CrystalEngine/README.md

 ## Requirements

-The engine compiles on **Windows**, Linux (Ubuntu) and Mac (Apple Silicon).
+The engine and editor compiles and runs on **Windows (x64)**, Linux (Ubuntu) and Mac (Apple Silicon).
 However, Windows is the main platform of focus.

-Even though the engine & editor compiles and runs on Mac (Apple Silicon), it is however unusable at this time with mutliple issues.
+Even though the engine & editor compiles and runs on Mac (Apple Silicon), it is however unusable at this time with multiple issues, like incorrect mouse input. etc.

 ## Building